-Methods for job analysis or how to do a job analysis may be the common asking question related to HR.
-Job analysis helps organizations to identify the basic requirement of any position.
+Methods for job analysis or how to do a job analysis is a very common task of HR.
+HR departments generally do job analysis before posting job circulars for any position.
+Job analysis helps organizations identify the basic requirement of any position.
 There are many methods or ways to conduct an effective job analysis.

 Practical Methods for Job Analysis

-This is the only direct method from where an HR professional or job analyst can collect job-related information practically.
+This is the only direct method from which an HR professional or job analyst can collect job-related information practically.
 Thus, the information of this source is very trustworthy.
-This was the first job analysis method used by I-O psychologists.
-The process involves simply watching what an employee does or does not for a specific period.
+This job analysis method was first used by I-O psychologists.
+In this process, generally, it has been observed what an employee does or does not for a specific period.
 During observation, HR professionals or job analysts sometimes ask questions to gather the required information.

 The interview is a method for job analysis where a structured questionnaire is used by the HR professional or job analyst.
-Organizations conduct this “interview” job analysis methods using structured interview method or unstructured interview method.
+Organizations conduct these “interview” job analysis methods using structured interview methods or unstructured interview methods.
 In the structural interview process, the questionnaire is similar for every employee, even due to the change of interviewer.
 On the other hand, the interview process may be different due to the change of interviewer.

-Critical Incident Technique (CIT) is a flexible method for job analysis comprised of a set of procedures and used for collecting direct observations of human behaviors related to any specific job.
+Critical Incident Technique (CIT) is known as a flexible method for job analysis and is comprised of a set of procedures used for collecting direct observations of human behaviors related to any specific job.
 The critical incident technique of job analysis asks supervisors to identify critical aspects of human behavior for a particular job that lead to success or failure.
 This method of job analysis helps to identify the critical incident or aspects of a job.

-Some expert incumbents conduct questionnaires or surveys as methods for job analysis.
+Questionnaires and surveys method are used by the expert for job analysis.
 These questionnaires include task statements to identify the form of worker behaviors.
 Information gathered from questionnaires or surveys can be statistically analyzed in order to provide a more objective record of the components of any job.

 The Position Analysis Questionnaire (PAQ) is a very well-known method for job analysis.
 The position analysis questionnaire is designed and completed by a trained job analyst.
-The PAQ was designed to measure the job component validity of attributes presented in the aptitude tests.
-Job component validity is the relationship between test scores and skills required for good job performance.
-The position analysis questionnaire has been developed at Purdue University in 1972.
+The Position Analysis Questionnaire (PAQ) was specially designed to measure the job component validity.
+Here, Job component validity is the relationship between test scores and skills required for good job performance.
+The position analysis questionnaire was first developed at Purdue University in 1972.
 The position analysis questionnaire involves a series of detailed questions to produce many analysis reports as per the requirement.

 Functional job analysis (FJA) is a method for job analysis that was developed by the Employment and Training Administration of the United States Department of Labor.
-FJA produces focus on standardized occupational information specific to the performance of the work.
+FJA focuses on the standardization of occupational information specific to the performance of the work.
 FJA is a quantitative approach to job analysis that utilizes a compiled inventory of various functions of the job.

-Hay methods for job analysis is a methodology used by corporate and organizations to map out the job roles in the context of the organizational structure.
+Hay methods are used by organizations to map out the job roles in the context of the organizational structure.
 Long and short types of job profiles can be created through this technique of job analysis.
-A short profile refers to the nature of the job and a long profile provides a view on aspects of the role and a score.
+A short profile refers to the nature of the job and a long profile provides a view of aspects of the role and a score.
 Typically, the Hay system of job evaluations is carried out in a series of steps within the organization.
 In order to get transparent results, the organization should conduct this analysis by an expert.